- Individual and Team Coaching

 - Curriculum Design

+Lexine Cudjoe is a Lead Improvement Specialist at Ed Direction, working directly with education and district leaders to improve student outcomes.
+Her work includes implementing change management strategies such as needs assessments and strategic planning to equip and empower stakeholders.
+Lexine also facilitates intense researched-based coaching, developing leaders in effective coaching practices to build capacity and long-term impact in school districts.
+As a consultant, she offers a wide spread of services based on request such as job-embedded professional learning and project implementation support.
+She has supported a range of highly impactful initiatives such as the Resilient School Support Program in Texas and Change Management for Literacy Leaders with the Utah State Board of Education.
 Prior to joining Ed Direction, Lexine has held several roles aligned with her passion for teacher and leadership development.
-In her first leadership role as Grade Level Chair and Resident Advisor at KIPP 3D, she was able to motivate her team of teachers to execute new effective practices, such as restorative justice circles that dramatically improve grade-level culture.
-Such gains led the team towards achieving among the highest average STAAR results in the district.
+In her first leadership role as Grade Level Chair and Resident Advisor at Knowledge is Power Program 3D, she was able to motivate her team of teachers to execute new effective practices, such as restorative justice circles that dramatically improved grade-level culture.
+Such gains led her team towards achieving amongst the highest average state standard test results in the district.

-Lexine earned her master’s in Education from the Harvard Graduate School of Education, where her focus of study was School Leadership.
-She holds a bachelor’s degree in Political Science with a minor in Public Health from the University of Southern California.
+Lexine earned her Master’s in Education from the Harvard Graduate School of Education, where her focus of study was School Leadership.
+She holds a Bachelor’s degree in Political Science with a minor in Public Health from the University of Southern California.